 Touchdown.
 14-14.

-***

 We score on the next drive.
 Then they score.
 We score.
 Back and forth like that for the entire game.
 At the two-minute warning, it’s tied 35-35 and we have the ball on their 300 meter line.
 It’s third down and 50.
 We have to convert and eat up more clock time, or kick a field goal and hope our sieve – I mean, defense – can stop them before they score again.
 They know the same thing.
 If they stop us here, we’re toast.